Atewe202/LITA-PROJECT-1-Sales-Performance-Analysis-for-a-Retail-Store/README.md

  - Createe interactive visually appealing dashboards and reports

 ### Data Cleaning
-- Data cleaning by removing duplicated data
+- Data cleaning was done in Excel by removing duplicated data
+- Data cleaning was also done in Power BI by:
+-  Transform data and
+-  Then check data quality, Data profile and Data distribution
 ### Explaratory Data Analysis

 ### Data Analysis